brandlewco/blumberg-law/content/pages/blog/search-engines-are-watching-for-child-porn-and-child-abuse.md

   url: /images/gavel-placeholder.jpg
   altText: Post image
 bottomSections: []
+metaDescription: >-
-metaDescription: 'Search engines like google, bing, a'
+  Search engines like google, bing, and more are taking a more proactive approach to
 socialImage: null
 author: content/data/team/person-qkxt493m4.json
 ---